thepenguinn/lunatikz/README.md

 and its included files, takes every arguments to `\includegraphics` macro and tries to build that pdf file from the corresponding tex file in the corresponding `tikzpics` directory.
-In order to use `lunatikz`, the project needs to structured specifically.
+In order to use `lunatikz`, the project needs to be structured specifically.
 And the project should use `subfiles` package.

 # LunaTikZ project directory structure

-At the root of every lunatikz project directory, there will be a `.lunatikz` directory.
+At the root of every lunatikz project directory, there will be a `.lunatikz/` directory.
 This is where lunatikz will store project related information, config, and caches.
 These are the filea lunatikz stores in the `.lunatikz/`
 directory: